Ocelot

 Least Concern

 Their eyes have a special layer on the inside that collects light, so ocelots can see much better in the dark than people can.

-Their vision is about six times better than humans.
+Ocelots face threats from habitat loss and fragmentation, the fur trade and the pet trade.
 In the U.S., ocelots once ranged throughout the southwest from Arizona to Louisiana, yet now less than 100 ocelots are estimated to remain in Texas.
 They are considered endangered by the US Fish & Wildlife Service.